-PRE-QUALIFICATION
+1) PRE-QUALIFICATION

 Pre-qualification of contractors is the first component of the pavement distress data quality plan.
-The pre-qualification process can ensure that the contracting agencies selected to participate in the P-TAP contracts are capable of collecting distress data that is reasonably close to what would be collected by an "expert" inspector.
+The pre-qualification process can ensure that the potential contractors selected to participate in the P-TAP contracts are capable of collecting distress data that is reasonably close to what would be collected by an "expert" rater.
 However, that does not ensure that the data collected during the network-level distress data collection is reasonably accurate at the desired resolution and precision desired.
 In this discussion, accuracy indicates that the distress identified is the correct distress, e.g. alligator cracking is identified as alligator cracking instead of block cracking.
 Resolution indicates that correct severity levels are identified, e.g. low severity longitudinal cracking is recorded as high severity instead of low severity longitudinal cracking.
-Precision indicates that repeated inspections produce reasonably similar recorded distress type, severity, density combinations.
+Precision indicates that repeated rating produce reasonably similar recorded distress type, severity, density combinations.

-Pre-qualification Sites
+a) Pre-qualification Sites

 The pre-qualification sites should be residential streets in a small geographic area of the city near the office building where MTC is located.
-Specific segments should be selected so that as many of the standard MTC seven asphalt surfaced distress types at the three severity levels as possible are included in at least one of the segments.
-The segments must be carefully inspected using a walking survey conducted by very experienced surveyors.
+Specific segments should be selected so that as many as possible of the standard MTC seven asphalt surfaced distress types eight (8) flexible pavement distress types, and seven (7) rigid pavement distress types at the three severity levels are included in at least one of the segments.
+The segments must be carefully rated using a walking survey conducted by very experienced raters.
 Extensive photographs and distress maps must be completed on all segments included in the pre-qualification sites.
-The inspection data from these sites will be used to calculate the reference or "ground truth" PCI values of the segments.
-These segments must be full width of the paved surface by 100 feet long for the manual survey segments and twelve feet wide by 200 feet long for the semi-automated survey segments.
-The beginning and ending of each segment must be marked on the street, and the corners must also be also marked for the semi-automated segments.
-In all, two segments in very good condition (PCI greater than 75), two in very poor condition (PCI less than 20), and about fourteen in moderate condition (PCI less than 75 and greater than 20) should be selected to include in the pre-qualification process.
+The distress data from these sites will be used to calculate the reference or "ground truth" PCI values of the segments.
+These segments must be full width of the paved surface by 100 feet long for the manual survey segments.
+The beginning and ending of each segment must be marked on the street, and the corners must also be marked for the semi-automated segments.
+In all, two segments in very good condition (PCI greater than 75), two in very poor condition (PCI less than 20), and about fourteen in moderate condition (PCI less than 75 and greater than 20) should be selected to include in the prequalification process.

-Data Collection by Potential Contractors
+b) Data Collection by Potential Contractors

-The potential contractors should inspect up to 20 segments within a short period of time after the reference inspection under the supervision of MTC or contracted staff.
-The distress data should be provided to MTC staff immediately after the inspections are completed so that they can be entered into the MTC StreetSaver[®] software by MTC or contracted staff to calculate the PCI values.
+The potential contractors shall rate up to 20 24 designated segments (20 flexible and 4 rigid) within a short period of time after the reference inspection under the supervision of MTC or contracted staff an 8-hour period proctored by MTC or contracted staff.
+The distress data should be provided to MTC staff immediately after the surveys are completed so that they can be entered into the MTC StreetSaver[®] software by MTC or contracted staff to calculate the PCI values.